ArnaudBuchholz/reserve/doc/openui5.md

 * [@openui5/themelib_sap_fiori_3](https://www.npmjs.com/package/@openui5/themelib_sap_fiori_3) : the default theme *(including specific fonts)*. <br /> It requires [4.2 MB](https://packagephobia.now.sh/result?p=@openui5/themelib_sap_fiori_3).

 In the end, you basically need a total of **60 MB of packages** to start coding your application.
-Such a **digital footprint is quite common** for a standard Node.js development environment in which you can handle the **full lifecycle of your application** (serving, validating, minifying...).
+Such a **digital footprint is quite common** for a standard Node.js development environment.

 Once the **application is finalized**, depending on **its dependencies**, the deployment will live in a **fraction of this size**.